View Document Text

 Conflicts of Interest

-investment product sponsor.
+account manager or investment product sponsor.

 Item 11: Code of Ethics, Participation or Interest in Client Transactions